Sign up to our weekly newsletter

 Leaders need to embrace the ‘new norm’ and communicate clearly and effectively with all teams, clarifying the business’s renewed purpose post Covid-19.

 Those businesses polled felt that the traditional working day needed to be re-thought, with businesses needing to be more relaxed about working hours and more flexible.

 The polled businesses’ collective thoughts have been summarised in the table below with what people felt businesses should stop doing, start doing and continue doing to ensure smarter working post lockdown.

-You may also be interested in reading this blog by our MD, Kate, on purpose in a post-pandemic world.
+You may be interested in reading this blog by our MD, Kate, on purpose in a post-pandemic world.